vladimirzh/ThinkNetica/README.txt

 Hello World!
 This is test project...

-I can edit it on Github directly!
+I can edit it directly on Github!

+Git who?